Skip to main content

 • SnapCenter Plug-in for SQL Server

-The scope of this best practices section is limited to technical design based on the design principles and preferred standards that NetApp recommends for storage infrastructure.
-The end-to-end implementation is out of the scope.
+The scope of this best practices section is limited to technical design based on the principles and preferred standards that NetApp recommends for storage infrastructure.
+The end-to-end implementation is out of scope.

-For configuration compatibility across the NetApp products, see the NetApp Interoperability Matrix Tool (IMT).
+For compatibility information across the NetApp products, see the NetApp Interoperability Matrix Tool (IMT).

 Microsoft SQL Server workloads

-Before deploying SQL Server, you must understand the database workload requirements of the applications that your SQL Server instances support.
+Before deploying SQL Server, you must understand the workload requirements of the applications that your SQL Server database instances support.
 Each application has different requirements for capacity, performance, and availability, and therefore each database should be designed to optimally support those requirements.
 Many organizations classify databases into multiple management tiers, using application requirements to define SLAs.
-SQL Server workloads can be described as follows:
+SQL Server workloads are often categorized as described below:

-• OLTP databases are often also the most critical databases in an organization.
+• OLTP, which are often the most critical databases in an organization.
 These databases usually back customer-facing applications and are considered essential to the company's core operations.
-Mission-critical OLTP databases and the applications they support often have SLAs that require high levels of performance and are sensitive to performance degradation and availability.
+Mission-critical OLTP databases and the applications they support often have SLAs that require high performance, are sensitive to performance degradation and require maximum availability.
 They might also be candidates for Always On Failover Clusters or Always On Availability Groups.
-The I/O mix of these types of databases is usually characterized by 75% to 90% random read and 25% to 10% write.
+The I/O mix on these types of databases is usually characterized by 75% to 90% random read and 25% to 10% write.

-• Decision support system (DSS) databases can be also referred to as data warehouses.
-These databases are mission critical in many organizations that rely on analytics for their business.
+• Decision support system (DSS) databases, sometimes referred to as data warehouses.
+These databases are mission critical for many organizations that rely on analytics for their business.
 These databases are sensitive to CPU utilization and read operations from disk when queries are being run.
 In many organizations, DSS databases are the most critical during the month, quarter, and year end.
-This workload typically has a 100% read I/O mix.
+This workload typically has a nearly 100% read I/O mix and IO throughput is often more important than IOPS.